Hybrid Inverted Index Is a Robust Accelerator for Dense Retrieval

-$\bullet$ \textbf{Datasets}.
-We use two popular benchmark datasets for our experiments.
-1) \textbf{MS MARCO} \cite{nguyen2016ms}, which is one of the largest datasets for ad-hoc retrieval.
-It contains real-world questions collected from Bing search.
-Each question is paired with its human-annotated answers.
-We use the passage retrieval task, including 502,939 training queries and 6,980 evaluation queries (dev set); the answer needs to be retrieved from 8.8 million candidate passages.
-2) \textbf{Natural Questions} \cite{kwiatkowski2019natural}.
-There are 79,168 training queries, 8,757 dev queries, and 3,610 testing queries from Google Search.
-The ground-truth answer needs to be retrieved from 21,015,324 Wikipedia passages.
+$\bullet~$\textbf{Datasets.} We use two popular benchmark datasets.
+1) MS MARCO~\cite{MSMARCO-Nguyen}.
+We use the passage track, including 502,939 training queries and 6,980 evaluation queries (dev set); the corpus size is 8,841,823.
+2) Natural Questions~\cite{NQ-Kwiatkowski}.
+We follow the split of DPR~\cite{DPR-Karpukhin}, resulting in 79,168 training queries and 3,610 testing queries.
+The corpus size is 21,015,324.